 Directions:

-1. Preheat a skillet on medium-high heat and add the ground beef with a pinch of salt and pepper.
-Break apart the meat with a spatula and cook until well done, about 5-7 minutes.
-Drain the beef and set aside.
+1. Preheat a skillet on medium-high heat and add the olive oil and crushed red pepper.

-2. Return the skillet to medium heat and add the olive oil and crushed red pepper.
 Once the oil thins out, and before it begins to smoke, add the onion and garlic and saute for 2 minutes.
 Add the beef and cook for 1 minute.
+Break apart the meat with a spatula and cook until well done, about 5-7 minutes.
+Drain the beef.

-Add the crushed tomatoes, wine, capers and remaining seasonings and bring to a boil.
+2. Return the skillet to medium heat and add the crushed tomatoes, wine, olives and capers (if using), and remaining seasonings and bring to a boil.
 Lower the heat and simmer for 20 minutes.
 Meanwhile, cook the pasta according to the directions on the box.

 3. Serve the sauce over the pasta and top with fresh parmigiano-reggiano.